jenithapatel/deeplearning-for-histone-mods/README.md

 Measuring where these sticky notes sit is done with an expensive lab technique called ChIP-seq. **This project asks:** can a deep learning model look at *only the DNA letters* in a 500-character window and predict, for all 10 sticky notes at once, which ones are present?

-A working model means we can replace expensive lab experiments with a cheap forward pass through a neural network — and predict the effect of a single-letter DNA change on which sticky notes will appear.
+A working model means we can replace expensive lab experiments with a cheap forward pass through a neural network, and predict the effect of a single-letter DNA change on which sticky notes will appear.

 ---